What is this tour about?

 See original prisoner cells and authentic 1980s prisoner graffiti

 When can we visit the Gaol?

-The Gallows Tour runs 7 days a week at 1pm
+The Gallows Tour runs every Saturday and Sunday at 12:45pm

 How much does it cost to go to Gaol?

 |TEEN (12- 17 years)||$10.00|

 |CHILD (5- 11 years)||$9.50|

 Are you a school or group of 10 or more, we run